 Stress is a big problem for many of us during everyday life.
 It can be a real inconvenience when it comes to work, home life, and even can affect us physically by brings on depression or symptoms of anxiety.
 It is never pleasant, and while all of us can feel some stress in our lives, there are people out there who are constantly feeling stressed due to either unforeseen circumstances or actually putting themselves in stressful situations.
 But while some of the stressful things we go through in life are unavoidable, there are ways we can avoid them taking over our lives and having a negative impact.
-I thought I would share with you what some of them are.
+For example, many people now look towards natural remedies such as Kratom (perhaps from a website like https://konakratom.com/) to help them get through the day!
+I thought I would share with you what some more of them are in this article.

 Moving home can increase your stress levels